AlexanderPeschBerrocal/HyprArch/README.md

 ---

-## Disclamer
+## Disclaimer
+This repository is intended for personal use and may require additional tweaks to fit your specific setup.
 All important links and resources can be found at the bottom of this page.

 ---